jcontrerasleyton/flight-prediction-api/doc/README.md

 - Selection of GCP over other cloud services is due to familiarity with the platform.
 - Cloud Run is selected over Cloud Functions for the API deployment, taking into consideration that the former is capable of handling multiple requests at a time, while the latter only handles one request at a time.
 - For the deployment, the developer should access Cloud Shell in the target project, clone this repository and execute the required commands.
+- Unit tests were not implemented due to time constraints.

 ---